lucarossi147/smart-tourist/index.md

 We have often used the "squash" functionality, in order to remove lot of useless commit that unnecessarily filled the git log of commit.

-We have organized our repository in three branch, the default branch main, a branch for the development of the android app, one for the server, and other branch for other less important purposes like the report, the branch created automatically by dependabot and one for the github page.
+TODO Riguardare questa parte, abbiamo piu' di tre branch We have organized our repository in three branch, the default branch main, a branch for the development of the android app, one for the server, and other branch for other less important purposes like the report, the branch created automatically by dependabot and one for the github page.

  TODO possible use of rebase to implement features in one of the branch dependabot(?) organization is not example, where do we put it?

 ### Containerization
 In order to make the easier the process of distribution and deployment of the microservices, we encapsulated those services into separate Docker containers.
 This was of crucial importance as it made the development process lighter, faster and easier to debug.
-Having different containers could have made the development even faster with an higher number of human resources, in fact being the microservices
+Having different containers could have made the development even faster with an higher number of human resources, in fact being the microservices almost independent from each other the writing process could have scaled really well.

-In order to create those containers, we have created three different Dockerfile, those Dockerfile are used by Google Cloud Run when we push a new commit so as creating a running container in the cloud.
-Every different update of the container is called "Revision"
+In order to create those containers, three different Dockerfile have been created, those Dockerfile are used by Google Cloud Run when a commit is pushed to create a running container in the cloud.
+Every different update of the container is called "Revision".

 ### Google Cloud Run
 We created also an action for every microservice, so a new istance of the container is deployed at every push in the server branch, or when a pull request is made.